tzeikob/javascript-patterns/foundational/callback/readme.md

 });
 ```

-where input can be any valid value or either a list of separated input values followed be the `callback` which always should come last.
+Even though an input is required for the most operations out there, it is not required to have one.
+In fact we can have as many input arguments as we need or none if the operation doesn't need such an input.
+One thing to keep in mind though is that by convention in case of having input arguments, the `callback` argument should always come last.

 ### Callback in an asynchronous operation

 In an asynchronous operation though, a `callback` should always be called asynchronously in order to be invoked in the next event loop cycles.
+Both the business logic and the call to the callback must happen in subsequent cycles, otherwise we are blocking the event loop.

 ```javascript
 function operation (input, callback) {